Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Two-body interaction potentials

 In order to confidently employ Eq.\,\eqref{eqn:sr}, both $V_{\mathrm{SMS}}$ and $V'_{\mathrm{SMS}}$ must give the same scattering behavior.
 To show this is the case, we consider the pseudopotential $V'_{\mathrm{SMS}}(\bm r)$ and calculate the corresponding $t$-matrix within the first Born approximation using the relation

 for the scattering amplitude at zero energy.
+Therefore, in order to have $a_s=a_s'$ we must set ${g=4\pi\hbar^2a_s/m}$.
 We compare the $t$-matrices obtained from Eqs.~\eqref{eqn:scatt} and~\eqref{eqn:scatt2}.
-In Fig.\,\ref{fig:as}(b) we show the $t$-matrix amplitudes for $\delta=5$ for even values of $\ell$ and $\ell'$, which are the only contributing terms in bosonic scattering under a parity-conserving potential.
+In Fig.\,\ref{fig:as}(b) we show the $t$-matrix amplitudes for ${a_\mathrm{dd}=2.4 R_\Omega}$ for even values of $\ell$ and $\ell'$, which are the only contributing terms in bosonic scattering under a parity-conserving potential.
 A similar comparison for double-microwave shielding was presented in a recent work~\cite{xu2025effective} for $\xi=0^\circ$ and $\xi=5^\circ$.
 Importantly, we find remarkable agreement between the two potentials across the entire range of $\xi$-values considered in this work.
 Furthermore, the s-wave contribution (black dashed line) dominates over the other contributions for a broad range of $\xi$.
 We also note that for $\xi=0^\circ$, where one recovers the azimuthally symmetric antidipolar potential, we find $t_{\ell\ell'}^{mm'}=0$ for $m\neq m'$.